 7 Safari Destinations That Should Top Your Family Travel Wish List

-Introduce your kids to members of wildlife they’ve never seen before.
-Many safari itineraries take into account your children’s age, your interests, budget etc. making it a truly unique experience.
+Introduce your kids to members of wildlife they’ve never seen before with some of the top safari destinations in Kenya.
+Many safari itineraries take into account your children’s age, your interests, budget, etc. making it a truly unique experience.

 1. The Masai Mara

-The Masai Mara is the site of one of the word’s natural wonders, the Great Migration, often at the top of people’s Kenyan safari wish list.
-Masai Mara’s savannah landscape is rich in wildlfe, pleasing to the eye and gives a front row view to the traditionally dressed Masai pastoralists herding cattle and goats.
-Masai in the south western portion of Kenya helps form the greater eco-system encompassing the Serengeti National Park in Tanzania.
+The Masai Mara is the site of one of the world’s natural wonders, the Great Migration, often at the top of people’s Kenyan safari wish list.
+Masai Mara’s savannah landscape is rich in wildlife, pleasing to the eye, and gives a front-row view to the traditionally dressed Masai pastoralists herding cattle and goats.
+Masai in the southwestern portion of Kenya helps form the greater eco-system encompassing the Serengeti National Park in Tanzania.

 Masai Mara is named for the Masai people and the Mara River, which divides it.
 Wildlife is not confined by the boundaries of the reserve.
 The entire park area is nestled within the Great Rift Valley.